DataDog/hiring-engineers/answers.md

 - _Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket_

 **First I used the Dashboard UI to understand the JSON request to the Timeboard API and read [Using Postman with Datadog APIs Docs](https://docs.datadoghq.com/getting_started/api/).**
-**After I understood how the API worked and the request's shape, I wrote a small node.js script to send the request** **I revisited these dashboards after connecting a new APM app to monitor DB operations.**
+**After I understood how the API worked and the request's shape, I wrote a small node.js script to send the request.**
+**I revisited these dashboards after connecting a new APM app to monitor DB operations.**

 Postman Request Body